 12. Why do acetylene cylinders explode?

-Answer: The explosion of acetylene cylinder is mainly caused by the rapid rise of temperature and pressure and the decomposition of acetylene.
+The explosion of an acetylene cylinder is primarily caused by a rapid increase in temperature and pressure and the decomposition of acetylene.

-If the temperature of the bottle wall rises (starting from the top of the bottle) or abnormal odorous gas with smoke escapes from the open bottle valve after tempering occurs, it indicates that acetylene has started to decompose.
+If the temperature of the bottle wall rises (starting from the top of the bottle) or if an abnormal odorous gas with smoke escapes from the open bottle valve after tempering occurs, it indicates that acetylene has started to decompose.
 If the acetylene cylinder is exposed directly to flame or radiant heat, there is a risk of acetylene decomposition at any moment.

 Reasons for acetylene decomposition: